BeaconCMS/beacon_live_admin/guides/installation.md

 It runs as a library in your Phoenix LiveView application, either in a new or an existing application.

 Beacon LiveAdmin can be [installed along with Beacon](https://github.com/BeaconCMS/beacon/blob/main/guides/installation.md) in the same application/node or in a separated application/node if you need to isolate it for performance or security reasons.
-It will find all running sites in the cluster as long as the nodes are connected to each other, which can be achived with libs like [libcluster](https://hex.pm/packages/libcluster) or [dns_cluster](https://hex.pm/packages/dns_cluster).
+It will find all running sites in the cluster as long as the nodes are connected to each other, which can be achieved with libs like [libcluster](https://hex.pm/packages/libcluster) or [dns_cluster](https://hex.pm/packages/dns_cluster).

 If you already have a Phoenix LiveView application up and running that meet the minimum requirements for Beacon and Beacon LiveAdmin, you can directly to step 4 - adding the `:beacon_live_admin` dependency.